sinhaaritro/mongo-repelica-set/README.md

 ```

 ## Explanation
 1. Two mongo containers are created, named `mongo-rs0-2` and `mongo-rs0-3`, with and the `--replSet` option, from the latest image of `mongo:latest`.
-They are also provided with volumes mapped to the folders `/data/rs0-2` and `/data/rs0-3` respectively.
+They are also provided with volumes mapped to the local folders `mongo-rs0-2/data/` and `mongo-rs0-3/data/` respectively.
 2. The third container is created with the name `mongo-rs0-1` and `--replSet` option.
-This volume is mapped to the folder `/data/rs0-1`.
+This volume is mapped to the local folder `mongo-rs0-1/data/`.
 This container is created from the modified version of the image `mongo:latest`.
 Here a `mongo.conf` file is provided to the container, which is used to configure the replica set.
 3. Once all the containers are created, another short lived container called `setup-rs` is started.
 This container is created from the modified version of the image `mongo:latest`.
 Here a few files are provided:
     - `replicaSet.js` file is provided, which is used to configure the replica set.
     - `setup.sh` file is provided, which is used to run `replicaSet.js` on `mongo-rs0-1` container.